semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 Sources
 -------

-A taint source is specified by a pattern, and _any_ subexpression that is matched by this pattern will be regarded as a source of taint.
+A taint source is specified by a pattern. **Any** subexpression that this pattern matches is regarded as a source of taint.

 :::note
 Given the source specification below, and a piece of code such as `source(sink(x))`, the call `sink(x)` is reported as a tainted sink.